Open Mike with Mike Bullard

-Open-Mike with Mike Bullard was a Canadian late-night talk show which was broadcast live from 1997 to 2003 on CTV and on The Comedy Network in primetime.
-It was hosted by comedian Mike Bullard and initially taped at a studio at the back of Wayne Gretzky's restaurant in Toronto, Ontario before CTV moved the show to Toronto's historic Masonic Temple.
-Open Mike with Mike Bullard featured two or three panel guests and one musical or comedy performance nightly.
+Open Mike was hosted by comedian Mike Bullard and initially taped at a studio at the back of Wayne Gretzky's restaurant in Toronto, Ontario before CTV moved the show to Toronto's historic Masonic Temple.
+It featured two or three panel guests and one musical or comedy performance nightly.
 The show's bandleader and musical director was Orin Isaacs.

 Part of Bullard's comedic style was interacting with audience members during his opening monologue, often deriving humour from finding ways to poke fun at an audience member's expense.
+It aired live from midnight to 1 am on CTV and would be repeated the next day in prime time on the Comedy Network.

 In the summer of 2003, Bullard's contract with CTV expired.
+According to longtime Toronto Sun television critic Bill Brioux, Bullard had been told at a lunch with the head of CTV that his show would be cancelled at the end of its sixth season.
+He was offered and signed a multi-year deal to start a new, similar show on Global called The Mike Bullard Show.
+Bullard criticised CTV executives, complaining that the network had ultimately only offered him a one-year contract and little financial support or creative control, accusing the network of not supporting the show and of being "dysfunctional".
+This resulted in countercharges of "bitterness" against Bullard who was described as having "burned his bridges" with CTV and the Comedy Network.
+He said one of the key reasons for moving to Global was a commitment to produce more episodes of the show instead of airing re-runs during the summer, as had been CTV's practice.

-He did not like their practice of shutting the show down for summers; he knew that it interrupted his exposure and he did not like to see reruns that were dated.
-He signed a multi-year deal to start a new, similar show on Global called The Mike Bullard Show.
-The new show carried over many of the staff and sketches from Open-Mike and aired at the same time as his old show had but faltered in the ratings against CTV, which aired The Daily Show with Jon Stewart in the same time slot.
+The new show on Global carried over many of the staff and sketches from Open Mike and aired at the same time as his old show had but faltered in the ratings against CTV, which aired The Daily Show with Jon Stewart in the same time slot.
 The Mike Bullard Show was cancelled in 2004 after a run of 13 weeks.